Boo Ben Simmons and the Sixers if you must, but don’t troll him | Marcus Hayes

 Then, last week, Simmons and Maya Jama, the deliciously named British TV and radio personality, were caught snogging in the stands at Wimbledon.

 This is completely normal behavior.
-This is what the Ben Simmons’ of the world are supposed to do.
+This is what the Ben Simmonses of the world are supposed to do.
 Yet, Philadelphia is outraged: He must do penance!
 He must feel shame!

 Simmons should be in a sweaty gym in East Falls practicing his free throws with Herb Magee.
 Or ...